Telscombe: Telscombe Tye

 Telscombe Tye is an area of open land with the status of common, extending from Telscombe village to the coast.
 The Tye forms a natural break between the settlements of Saltdean and Telscombe Cliffs/Peacehaven, and marks the eastern end of a continuously built up area (Greater Brighton) from Shoreham in West Sussex.

 The Tye is contained within the South Downs National Park, and is one of the few places where the park boundary reaches the seafront.

 As designated common, the land was unenclosed and on a map dated 1811 is shown as "Sheep Down" on which local stockholders had grazing rights.
 One such landowner in the early 20th century was Ambrose Gorham.
 He managed a stud farm and trained racehorses, including the 1902 winner of the Grand National.
 On his death in 1933 he bequeathed his property in the village in trust to be administered by the Brighton Corporation, stating in the trust deed:

 At this time Neville, the developer of Peacehaven owned the Tye itself, while the trustees of Gorham's Gift owned the rights of common: a situation which led to frequent disputes.
 In January 1979 the land was registered as common under the Commons Registration Act, and in 1989 the Tye was put up for auction by the Neville family (Charles Neville had died in 1960) and purchased by Telscombe Town Council.

 Governance

 Telscombe Town Council consists of 13 elected councillors, five representing East Saltdean and eight from Telscombe Cliffs.
 Elections are held every four years and, as in neighbouring Peacehaven town council, are contested by candidates of the main political parties.
-The town is represented by three councillors on Lewes District Council.
+The town is represented by three councillors on Lewes District Council; the May 2023 local elections returned three Labour Party councillors for the ward.

 Telscombe and Peacehaven jointly form the Peacehaven & Telscombe Towns electoral division which elects two councillors to the East Sussex county council.

 Telscombe is in the Brighton Kemptown constituency for the UK Parliament.

+In July 2025 a consultation was launched over proposals to bring East Saltdean, Telscombe Cliffs, and Peacehaven into Brighton and Hove.